7 Essential RV Kitchen Accessories

 Before we purchased our fifth wheel, I planned to stock it with a stovetop espresso maker that makes great coffee but won’t take up a lot of space.
 But after our first family trip, I changed my mind.
 Using the gas stovetop with my rowdy boys a few feet away was much too precarious.
 Instead, we purchased a standard 12-cup, auto-shut-off coffeemaker.
-It does take up precious counter space, but coffee is a crucial start to our mornings since our kids wake up ready to go.
+It does take up precious counter space, but coffee is a crucial start to our mornings since our kids wake up ready to go just one of the 7 essential RV kitchen accessories.

 #2 Disposable Plates and Cups